Vshayan/Denoising-Diffusion-Probabilistic-Model-DDPM/README.md

 ### 2. ODE Sampler (Probability Flow)
 **The Deterministic Approach.** It treats the reverse process as a smooth, non-random trajectory.
 **Observation:** Highly efficient.
-However, it is sensitive to model training at \( t \approx 0 \), sometimes leaving a "grainy" texture if the model hasn't fully converged.
+However, it is sensitive to model training at $t \approx 0$, sometimes leaving a "grainy" texture if the model hasn't fully converged.

 ### 3. DDIM Sampler (Implicit Model)
 **The Accelerated Approach.** It predicts the "clean image" ($x_0$) at each step to take larger jumps.